Ask A California Divorce Attorney: What Should My Divorce Checklist Include?

 Make sure that you’ve severed all your financial and legal ties with the ex.
 Take steps to create your own bank accounts, get separate credit cards, and secure your own health insurance/other legal benefits.
 Remember, once the divorce goes through, you’ll want to be on your own and fully independent.
 Having financial or legal ties with the ex will only complicate things.

 Another thing you need to account for is the fact that you will now be solely responsible for your own finances.
 You need to take time to map out your budget, figure out your future living expenses, and ensure that you can cover your needs on a single income.

 In California, it is possible for a divorcing couple to figure out child custody and visitation terms on their own without involving the family law courts.
 While this is not always an option in all relationships, if you’re able to have a civil discussion with the ex and come to an agreement that works for the both of you, it’s possible to save yourself, your ex, and your children a lot of heartache and frustration later down the road.

 These are some of the most essential items that you should take time to check off your to-do list before your divorce is finalized.
 Finally, remember to consult with a qualified divorce attorney.
 Don’t rely on “shared counsel” (there is no such thing!) or the family law courts alone to figure things out.
 You need your own legal counsel, someone who is looking out for your interests, and those of your loved ones, during every step of the way.

-To learn more, don’t hesitate to reach out to us at the Law Office of James P. White.
-Call us today to schedule a free initial consultation with one of our experienced California divorce attorneys.
-We offer free initial consultations!
+To learn more, don’t hesitate to reach out to us at the White Oak Law.
+Call us today to schedule a initial consultation with one of our experienced California divorce attorneys.
+We offer initial consultations!